 Yorktown Staff Ride

 In celebration of America’s 250th anniversary of independence, we are excited to host an expert-led staff ride to Yorktown Battlefield in Colonial National Historical Park in Virginia in July.
 Students will be designated a historical figure and asked to research their assignment, culminating in an in-character speech on the tactical, political, and personal decisions made by the figure at Yorktown in 1781.
 Accepted students will receive breakfast, lunch, and dinner along with bus transportation to and from the battlefield.
 This staff ride will be a day trip during a weekend in July.
-More information and an application page will be available here soon.
+Apply here by May 19.

 Book Club